'Beautiful Day' Director On Mister Rogers' 'Radical Notion': Telling Kids The Truth

 On helping Tom Hanks embody Fred Rogers

 The positive thing going into this was obviously the way the public feels about Tom Hanks has a similar quality to how we feel about Mister Rogers.
 So there was a warmth that we were starting with, there was so much that was already done there, but the truth of the matter is, Tom is a very different person energetically than Mister Rogers.
 He's very funny.
 He's very charming.
-He's actually got a loud booming voice and walks into a room and you know he's there.
+He's actually got a loud booming voice and walks into a room, and you know he's there.
 He shakes everyone's hand.
 He cracks jokes.
 He's boisterous.
 He's really vibrant, and it's never awkward when you're talking to Tom Hanks.
 I've never seen him have an awkward conversation with anybody.

 And what we figured out in our research about Fred was that he really was comfortable sitting in silence and awkwardness, and he would ask questions to people and he would wait for an answer no matter how long it took, and he wouldn't fill that silence in.
 And he had a stillness to him, too.
-So a lot of what I had to do, especially in the beginning, was to kind of reign Tom's natural buoyancy back, and settle him into a kind of zen-like state where he was being hyper-present in every moment.
+So a lot of what I had to do, especially in the beginning, was to kind of rein Tom's natural buoyancy back and settle him into a kind of zenlike state where he was being hyperpresent in every moment.

 On finding the right pacing for the movie